Diego Carlos (footballer, born 1993)

-Diego Carlos Santos Silva (born 15 March 1993), known as Diego Carlos, is a Brazilian professional who plays as a defender for English club Aston Villa.
+Diego Carlos Santos Silva (born 15 March 1993), known as Diego Carlos, is a Brazilian professional footballer who plays as a centre-back for Serie A club Como, on loan from Fenerbahçe.

+Diego Carlos is an Olympic champion, winning gold with the Brazil football team at the 2020 Summer games.

 Club career

 Early career

-Carlos began his senior career with Desportivo Brasil.
-In September 2012, Carlos signed for São Paulo, playing for their B-Team.
+Diego Carlos began his senior career with Desportivo Brasil.
+In September 2012, Diego Carlos signed for São Paulo, playing for their B-Team.

 He went on to sign for Paulista and Madureira for loan spells.

 Estoril and Porto loan

-On 2 July 2014, Carlos signed for Portuguese club Estoril.
-He spent one year with their development team before going on loan to FC Porto B. He went on to make 19 appearances with them in the Liga Portugal 2.
-After his loan move, Carlos featured for Estoril in the Primeira Liga - scoring his first goal for the club on 25 October 2015. in a 2–2 draw against Rio Ave.
+On 2 July 2014, Diego Carlos discovered by Mário Branco and signed for Portuguese club Estoril.
+He spent one year with their development team before going on loan to Porto B. He went on to make 19 appearances with them in the Liga Portugal 2.
+After his loan move, Diego Carlos featured for Estoril in the Primeira Liga, scoring his first goal for the club on 25 October 2015. in a 2–2 draw against Rio Ave.

 Nantes

-In June 2016, it was announced Carlos would join FC Nantes on a five-year contract.
+In June 2016, it was announced Diego Carlos would join Nantes on a five-year contract.
 The transfer fee paid to Estoril was an estimated €2 million.
 He made his debut for Nantes on 25 October 2016, in a 2–1 victory over Angers in the Coupe de la Ligue.
 His first goal for the club came on 12 February 2017, in a 3–2 Ligue 1 victory over Marseille.

-On 14 January 2018, during a Ligue 1 match between Nantes and Paris Saint-Germain, referee Tony Chapron appeared to kick Carlos following a collision before sending him off for a second bookable offence.
-Chapron, who was suspended by the French Football Federation, admitted his mistake and asked for Carlos' second yellow card to be rescinded.
+On 14 January 2018, during a Ligue 1 match between Nantes and Paris Saint-Germain, referee Tony Chapron appeared to kick Diego Carlos following a collision before sending him off for a second bookable offence.
+Chapron, who was suspended by the French Football Federation, admitted his mistake and asked for Diego Carlos' second yellow card to be rescinded.
 As a result, the French football league withdrew the second yellow card.

 Sevilla

-On 31 May 2019, Spanish club Sevilla FC announced it had reached an agreement with Nantes for the transfer of Carlos.
+On 31 May 2019, Spanish club Sevilla announced it had reached an agreement with Nantes for the transfer of Diego Carlos.
 He made his debut in a 2–0 away victory over Espanyol.